BetterMontreal/BetterMontreal.github.io/en/create.md

 ## Post content

-After you have setup your config, all you need to do know is write your content using markdown.
+After you have setup your config, all you need to do now is write your content using markdown.

 ## Example Post